Skip to main content

 Going Further: Tool Calling and Vision Examples

-💡 Self-Contained Code Examples
+💡 Standalone Code Examples

 1. Simple Tool Calling Example

-"Tool Calling" (or function call) allows a language model to request the execution of a function you have defined in your code.
-This is a powerful feature to connect LLMs to external tools (APIs, databases, etc.).
+Tool Calling (or function calling) allows a language model to request the execution of a function you have defined in your code.
+It is a powerful feature for connecting LLMs to external tools (APIs, databases, etc.).

-The flow is as follows:
+The workflow is as follows:

-1. The user asks a question that requires a tool (e.g., "What's the weather like?").
+1. The user asks a question that requires a tool (e.g., "what's the weather like?").

 2. You send the question and the list of available tools to the API.